LearningTypeScript/projects/projects/declaration-files/global-travels/README.md

 ברוך הבא!

 We are so glad you're elected to travel with Type Air.
-We hope your trip through the type-safe skies is peasant.
+We hope your trip through the type-safe skies is pleasant.
 By the way, if there a software developer flying with us, please report to the front of the plane.
 We have some files we'd like your assistance with.